 Online load calculators like Alpine Home Air’s System Selector can help, or you can manually follow the steps.
 Step 1 of a professional load calculation begins:

-1. Measure the room length and width to calculate how many square feet it is.
+- Measure the room length and width, then multiply the dimensions to calculate square feet.

 Here’s an example of this calculation: